sourcefrog/cargo-mutants/README.md

 **CAUTION**: This tool builds and runs code with machine-generated modifications.
-If the code under test, or the test suite, has side effects such as writing or deleting files, running it with mutations may be dangerous: for example it might write to or delete files outside of the source tree.
+If the code under test, or the test suite, has side effects such as writing or deleting files, running it with mutations may be dangerous.
-Eventually, cargo-mutants might support running tests inside a jail or sandbox.
-For now, think first about what side effects the test suite could possibly have and/or run it in a restricted or disposable environment.
+Think first about what side effects the test suite could possibly have, and/or run it in a restricted or disposable environment.

 **NOTE:** cargo-mutants is still pretty new!
 It can find some interesting